redis-developer/introducing-redis-talk/README.md

 ## Starting Redis

-This repo includes a `docker-compose.yml` file that gets you an instance of Redis 6 with the RediSearch module installed.
+This repo includes a `docker-compose.yml` file that gets you an instance of Redis Stack - a distribution of Redis with commonly used modules including RediSearch pre-installed.

 To use it: